AaronJai/banking_saas_platform/README.md

 this is using a SANDBOX.
 Development and Production keys are paid through dwolla.
 Chase checking and savings account works best.

+# Update 27/02/2025
+Found that quick transaction history and transaction history tab not working.
+Issue in line 44 of TransactionHistory.tsx where transaction is passing as undefined so the map function isn't working.
+Haven't had much time looking into it.

 # Tech Stack
 ### Next.js
 React framework for server-side rendering, group routes, nested layouts, server actions, etc.